🌎 Repair Brings Us Together

 Repair and Share Summit

-We were excited to join Repair Economy Washington's Repair & Share Summit: Building the Care Economy, and to connect with so many inspiring people advancing repair for youth in their communities.
+We were excited to join Repair Economy Washington's Repair & Share Summit: Building the Care Economy, and to connect with many inspiring people advancing repair for youth and adults in their communities.

-The Culture of Repair Project founder, Vita Wells, hosted a conversation on Repair Education – Teaching Repair in K-12 Schools, highlighting the many ways educators are bringing repair into the classroom and helping students build lifelong skills of care, maintenance, and resourcefulness.
+The Culture of Repair Project founder, Vita Wells, hosted a conversation on Repair Education – Teaching Repair in K-12 Schools, highlighting ways educators are bringing repair into the classroom, helping students cultivate a repair mindset while developing cognitive, fine motor and social skills.

-A special thank you to presenters Sam Bennett, Debbie Lenz, and the team at Rudolf Steiner School -- Marek Blaszczynski, Claudia Munz, and Tommy Juergensen -- for sharing their experiences and insights.
+A special thank you to presenters Sam Bennett, Debbie Lenz, and the team at Rudolf Steiner School in Munich -- Marek Blaszczynski, Claudia Munz, and Tommy Juergensen -- for sharing their experiences and insights.

 You can explore more from these educators in our Educator Resource Library, including: